Who is your Mahram and Non-Mahram?

 This means that relationships that are unlawful through lineage and blood will also be unlawful for fosterage, such as foster-uncle and foster-brother.
 Furthermore, the woman who has breastfed the child will be considered a Mahram for them.

-Allama Alusi says, “The relationship of Mahram by Radaa’ah (breastfeeding) is that of Mahram by blood; which indicates that it is never permitted to marry because of that relationship of Mahram.”
+Allama Alusi says, “The relationship of Mahram by Radaa’ah (breastfeeding) is that of Mahram by blood; which indicates that it is never permitted to marry because of the relationship of Mahram has been established.”
 (Tafsir Alusi 18/143)

 While commenting on this verse (24:31), Imam Jassas said, “When Allah SWT mentioned the fathers and that their marriage to these women is forbidden forever; this denotes that the same prohibition applies to other relationships of Mahram, such as the mother of the woman and those who are Mahrams by Radaa’ah.”
 (Ahkam al-Quran by Jassas 3/317)